timelsass/boldgrid-inspirations/readme.txt

 = 1.0.11 =
 * New feature:	JIRA WPB-1699	Added optional feedback for theme activation.
-* New Feature:  JIRA WPB-1690   Adding BoldGrid themes to All themes install menu.
+* New feature:  JIRA WPB-1690   Adding BoldGrid themes to All themes install menu.
 * Bug fix:		JIRA WPB-1686	Limited items loaded in network admin pages.
 * Improvement:	JIRA WPB-1604	Added a "Cancel" link to the "In Menu" section.
 * Improvement:	JIRA WPB-1603	Display menu locations in the editor "In Menu" section.